 6. Change Data to Schema Only

-7. Tap the Export button and save the file in your preferred location
+7. Tap the Export button and save the file to your preferred location (e.g. Device Storage, email, cloud storage, etc)

 Importing an Attribute Schema

-5. Under Storage Location, tap the option that corresponds with where your KML file was saved
+5. Tap on Back and select From Storage Location, select the file that corresponds with where your KML file was saved.

-6. A new layer has been created containing the attribute fields you created in the previous steps
+6. Your layer should be imported containing the attribute fields you created in the previous steps.

 Using an Attribute Schema